 Remember to address your traffic ticket within 30 days of receiving it.
 You can choose to pay the ticket, contest it, or elect to take a Basic Driver Improvement Course to avoid points on your driver’s license.

-Can I Pay My FWC ticket online?
+Can I pay my FWC ticket online?

 Yes, you can pay your FWC ticket online through the Pay FL Clerks portal.
-The website serves as a single source for payment of traffic tickets across Florida.
+The website serves as a single source for the payment of traffic tickets across Florida.
 To pay your FWC ticket, simply select the ticketing county, and you will be redirected to the Clerk of Court payment site for that specific county.

 Please note that if you are using a mobile device, you might need to disable your pop-up blocker for the site to work properly.
 The portal allows for smooth and efficient payment processing while maintaining a secure environment for your personal information.